-As you can see after you’ve seen a heartbeat, the major risk of miscarriage has passed, and by week 12 you can usually relax unless you’ve had complications which place your pregnancy at high risk.
+As you can see, after you’ve seen a heartbeat, the major risk of miscarriage has passed.
+By week 12, you can usually relax unless you’ve had complications which place your pregnancy at high risk.

 Week 23: Preterm viability begins at 23 weeks, though few babies survive at this age.